Tag: east hartford jets

 Jeff Criscuolo, SS, East Hartford Jets, 2019.

 Criscuolo, originally a native of Durham, CT, will now take over in-game managerial duties in 2023.
 Many returners and several first year players are rumoured to be on board with the Jets this summer.
 Fans and onlookers can expect steady competition against East Hartford – they are presumed to be the team to beat.
-Therefore, when opposing teams pick their starting pitcher and fill out lineup cards the Jets will likely see their best.
+When opposing teams pick their starting pitcher and fill out lineup cards the Jets will likely see their best.

 2020 Pat Barnett Vernon Orioles Pitcher GHTBL